OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log4_Textures.md

 ~~~

 Second thing to do is actually to load a texture on the GPU.
-Let's write a generic function that receive an image url, open it, and create a texture on the GPU.
+Let's write a generic function that receives an image url, opens it, and creates a texture on the GPU.
 You can place this code under the draw function :

 ~~~ JavaScript
 function loadTexture(imageURL)